 Job Outlook: 6% growth

-Equity analysts are professionals who provide financial guidance and expert knowledge of stocks and bonds to investment advisors, brokers.
+Equity analysts provide financial guidance and expert knowledge of stocks and bonds to investment advisors and brokers.

 While financial analysts consider a broad scope, equity analysts focus on the stocks of companies.

-They are typically employed by brokerages or financial firms to analyze the value of a company’s stock and make financial predictions about a company.
+Brokerages or financial firms typically employ them to analyze the value of a company’s stock and make economic predictions about a company.

 11. Credit Risk Manager